ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_exposures/sbp/index.rst

 Vivarium Modeling Strategy
 --------------------------

-Mean SBP is a continuous exposure modelled in GBD.
+Mean SBP is a continuous exposure modelled in GBD using an ensemble distribution.
 SBP will be a target of medication interventions in the simulation; the outcomes affected are described in the overall concept model document.

 Restrictions
 ++++++++++++